-The Honey Tree is a social enterprise which has been trading in Heaton, Newcastle since 1999.
-Our founding aim was to put local, quality, organic food back on the map in Newcastle.
-And we wanted to create jobs in our local economy – all in way that was respectful to the environment.
+The Honey Tree is an independent social enterprise which has been trading in Heaton, Newcastle since 1999.
+Our founding aim was to put local, healthy and organic food on the map in Newcastle.
+And we wanted to create jobs in our local economy – all in way that was respectful to the environment and the welfare of all.
 Our shop is now literally brimming with vibrant, sustainably sourced, healthy food.
 And our positive customer base really helps us to continue to adapt and improve our service.

 Sustainability and organic food